Islam’s Worst Enemy: the Quran

 There are non-Christian sources written only a decade after the death of the last Apostle claiming that Christians worshiped Jesus.
 Here is Cornelius Tacitus, writing around 110 AD that there are “Christians” with a “superstition” about Christ who was crucified.
 Furthermore, he speaks of how these Christians – who lived well within living memory of Christ – were willing to undergo unspeakable torture for their belief.
 Here Pliny the Younger, again around 110 AD, writes that Christians are worshiping Jesus “as a god.”
 The satirical play The Passing of Peregrinus mocks Christians for “worshiping a man as a god” around 160 AD.
 Historians consider each of these sources unquestionably authentic.

-So, to summarize: we have hundreds of Biblical manuscripts which scholars unanimously agree are (1) incredibly early, (2) from multiple sources, and (3) have no meaningful variation.
+So, to summarize: we have hundreds of Biblical manuscripts which scholars agree (1) come from incredibly early writings, (2) from multiple sources, and (3) have no meaningful variation.
 They all claim Christ is God or, even in the most conservative reading, the Son of God.
 There are dozens of non-Biblical letters from the same era with the same sort of scholarly consensus of authenticity.
 Some letters come from within the Christian Church, some from without, and all agree that the Christians worship Christ.

 On to the arguments.